-- E. How will the course be staffed? - F. When applicable, state with which departments you have specifically coordinated this change?
+F How will the course he staffed?

+F. When applicable, state with which departments you have specifically coordinated this change?
 (If unable to identify coordinating departments that change affects, Academic Affairs can offer assistance in identifying course use.)

-List Department Head/ Program Director Consulted: (Add to list as needed) Indicate Support for Proposal (yes/no) Date:
+List Department Head/ Indicate Support Date:

+Program Director Consulted: for Proposal

+(Add to list as needed) (yes/no)
-1.

-2.

-3.

-4.

-5.